2009 Ultra High Relief Double Eagle

 About This Coin

-The 2009 Ultra High Relief Double Eagle is a United States Gold Double Eagle from the Ultra High Relief Twenty Dollar Gold 2009 series.
-The obverse features Liberty striding forward holding a torch and olive branch, with rays of sunlight behind her — widely considered the most beautiful U.S. coin design — faithfully reproduced from the original ultra-high-relief 1907 design that was deemed too impractical for mass production, while the reverse displays a flying eagle with the rising sun behind it in ultra-high relief.
+The 2009 Ultra High Relief Double Eagle is a United States Gold Double Eagle from the Ultra High Relief Twenty Dollar Gold 2009 series — the only year of issue.
+In 2009, coins were struck at the West Point Mint with a combined mintage of 114,427.
+The obverse features Liberty striding forward holding a torch and olive branch, with rays of sunlight behind her — widely considered the most beautiful U.S. coin design — faithfully reproduced from the original ultra-high-relief 1907 design that was deemed too impractical for mass production and the reverse displays a flying eagle with the rising sun behind it in ultra-high relief.
+A modern issue from an era of rotating coin designs, collector-focused programs, and renewed interest in numismatic artistry.
+Struck in 99.99% gold, weighing 31.1 grams, 27 mm in diameter, with a lettered edge.
+Estimated market value across variants is approximately $5.1K.
+A notable auction result reached $15K in MS70 grade at Heritage Auctions.
 Designed by Augustus Saint Gaudens.
-Struck in 99.99% gold, weighing 31.1 grams, 27 mm in diameter, with a lettered edge.
-The 2009 Ultra High Relief Double Eagle Gold Coin realized Augustus Saint-Gaudens' original 1907 vision in modern production technology.
-What was impossible in 1907 — striking the extreme relief in a single pass — became achievable with 21st-century die technology and hydraulic presses.
-One of the most celebrated modern Mint products.
-Each coin contains one ounce of .9999 fine gold struck in dramatic high relief with lettered edge.

 Value Estimates